umbraco/UmbracoDocs/Umbraco-StarterKit/Manage-users/index.md

 ## What is a Team Member

-Invite member in the portal, is a bit of weird one, as you don't actually invite a member but a user.
+Invite member in the portal, is a bit of weird one, as you don't invite a member but a user.
 While this can be a bit confusing, you can view a team member as a user of the backoffice.
 When you invite a team member you can decide if they need admin access, if you grant them that they will be able to access and edit everything.